 4. Improved Voltage

 A lower power factor causes a higher current flow for a given load.
-As the line current increases, the voltage drop in the conductor increases, which may result in a lower voltage at the equipment.
+As the line current increases, the voltage drop in the conductor increases, resulting in a lower voltage at the equipment.
 With an improved power factor, the voltage drop in the conductor is reduced, improving the voltage at the equipment.

 5. Reduced Power System Losses

-Although the financial return from conductor loss reduction alone is not sufficient to justify the installation of capacitors, it is sometimes an attractive additional benefit; especially in older plants with long feeders or in field pumping operations.
+Although the financial return from conductor loss reduction alone is insufficient to justify the installation of capacitors, it is sometimes an attractive additional benefit; especially in older plants with long feeders or in field pumping operations.